-The following books and CD-ROMs arinvaluable to assist you in studying for the exams.
+The following books are invaluable to assist you in studying for the exams.

-These books and CD”s should also be available at any amateur radio shop/store and online.
+These guides should also be available at any amateur radio shop/store and online.

-A self-test program for candidates to the Canadian Amateur Radio certification.
-Runs under Microsoft Windows.
+A self-test program for candidates to the Canadian Amateur Radio certification, that runs on Microsoft Windows.

 – a learning aid for prospective amateurs